| About | Public Health Information FAQs

 Employees who have questions and concerns about the coronavirus should contact Human Resources at 508-929-8117.

 Worcester State has long supported students in need with the Student Emergency Fund, which assists Worcester State students by providing limited emergency financial support when they need assistance with unexpected, unforeseen, and unavoidable circumstances that jeopardize their ability to successfully continue in school.
 More information about this fund can be found at https://www.worcester.edu/Student-Emergency-Fund/.

 Additionally, information related to the CARES Act funds received by Worcester State can be found at https://www.worcester.edu/CARES-Act/.

-Training for faculty is currently in process to introduce new (remote) modalities for teaching and learning.
-You can find all the relevant information and training schedules here.
-This includes accessibility considerations, as well as methods of teaching that are not fully online
+Training for faculty has included accessibility considerations, as well as methods of teaching that are not fully online.

 To discuss your personal situation, please reach out to Student Accessibility Services at firstname.lastname@example.org.

 Students who have been diagnosed with COVID-19, or have been in close contact with a person diagnosed with COVID-19, must inform Health Services at 508-929-8875.

 Admission events, including campus tours, information sessions, transfer decision days, and group tours are being offered in a variety of modalities.
 Please review our Visit Us page, as well as our Transfer Students page, and find our admissions events calendar for more information.

 Faculty and staff must contact Susan Moore, Executive Director for Human Resources, at 508-929-8117 if they have been diagnosed with COVID-19 or if they have been in close contact with a person diagnosed with COVID-19.